QSaman/website/pages/03.tutorial/01.notes/001.gnu_linux/001.Multimedia/001.ffmpeg/docs.md

 ```
     ffmpeg -i input input.mp4 -vf scale=-1:1800 -c:v libx264 -crf 13  output.mp4
 ```
-* Cut some part of a video:
+### Cut some part of a video
     for example cut from 00:29:00 and length of new movie is 60s.
 For more information see Seeking – FFmpeg.maff.
 ```
     ffmpeg -ss 00:29:00 -i input.mp4 -t 60 -c copy output.mp4
 ```
-* Cut some parts of a video and them concatenating them to form a single video file:
+Cut some parts of a video and them concatenating them to form a single video file:
 ```
     ffmpeg -i input.mp4 -t 63 -c copy -avoid_negative_ts 1 cut1.webm
     ffmpeg -ss 00:29:00 -i input.mp4 -to 00:30:00 -c copy -copyts -avoid_negative_ts 1 cut2.webm